MakeSchool-Tutorials/MakeSchoolNotes-Swift/P6-Introduction-Table-Views/content.md

 Don't run it just yet, Swift is still feeling sad.

+##Look up documentation

 A handy hint to find out more information for any function is to *Alt-Click* to see a description from the Apple Library Documentation.
 Try it out now on your newly added `func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int` function.

 ![image](table_view_protocol_lookup.png)

+##What is this extension doing?

-Refer back to comment "//1" in the snippet above.
+Take a look at comment "//1" in the snippet above.

-This code is trying to return a `UITableViewCell` with a unique identifier of "NoteCell" (You can create custom Table View Cells, so you could have many unique styles in your application).
+This code is trying to return a `UITableViewCell` with a unique identifier of "NoteCell."
+You can create custom Table View Cells, so you could have many unique styles in your application.
-*dequeueReusableCellWithIdentifier* is a function of `UITableView` that tries to find a reusable cell, in order to save on additional initialization overhead.
+*dequeueReusableCellWithIdentifier* is a function of `UITableView` that tries to find a reusable cell, in order to save on initialization overhead.
 When cells scroll off the screen, the table view adds them to an internal collection of cells it can recycle.
 If none exist, which will be the case when we run our app, this function will create new `UITableViewCells`, and in our case we are going to use our own custom subclass of `UITableViewCell` named `NoteTableViewCell`.

-Have a look at the code in `NoteTabelViewCell`.
+Have a look at the code in `NoteTableViewCell`.
 Right now, it doesn't do anything more than a standard `UITableViewCell`.
 As I'm sure you've guessed, you will be adding to this soon.

 Let's quickly set up our `Table View Cell`.